Chen Yuh-chang

-Chen Yuh-chang (陳裕璋 (Chén Yùzhāng); born 18 September 1955) is a politician in the Republic of China.
+Chen Yuh-chang (陳裕璋 (Chén Yùzhāng); born 18 September 1955) is a Taiwanese politician and businessman.
 He was the Chairperson of the Financial Supervisory Commission (FSC) of the Executive Yuan from 2010 to 2013.

+Education

+Chen graduated from National Taiwan University with a bachelor's degree in commerce and later earned a Master of Business Administration (M.B.A.) degree from the university.

 Financial Supervisory Commission Chairmanship

 Day trader requirements

 At the end of May 2013, Chen said that the FSC planned to establish regulations to impose margin requirements for day or pattern traders to ensure a form of safeguard against risk associated with day trading, as, he claimed, had been done by most of the developed countries around the world.